Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Private Tutoring From Gleim

 While Gleim does not offer any private 1-on-1 tutoring per se, Premium students do get access to their accounting support function.
-This access allows students to ask technical accounting questions and get feedback, generally within a day or two.
+This access allows students to ask technical accounting questions and get feedback, generally within a day.
 It is not quite as good as private tutoring, but for many students, it may be all they need to get answers.

 Simply shoot Gleim an email with your detailed question and one of their accounting experts will pick it up.
 I tried this a couple times and found the responses to be very helpful.
 Both email replies I got were detailed and offered additional insights I didn’t even ask for.
-I don’t think students will use this function too often (as a full business day wait time may be too long to wait), but it is there if you need it.
+I don’t know how often students will use this function (as a few hour wait time may be too long to wait), but it is there if you need it.